-"Push Button Configuration" (PBC) is a external button on the adapter that connects you to other WPS-enabled devices.
-A connection can be established by clicking the button, then pushing the physical button on the access point or wireless router within 120 seconds.
-Refer to next page.
+"Push Button Configuration" (PBC) is a physical button on the GO-USB-N150 and most wireless devices such as routers.
+A connection can be established by pressing the WPS button on the GO-USB-N150 and then pushing the button on your access point or wireless router within 120 seconds.